 The facility does not produce any chemicals, solutions, or emulsions.
-Miscellaneous lubricating oils used for maintenance purposes and used oil are stored in 55-gallon drums and smaller bucket containers in the T-Hangars and various buildings.
-Waste oil, waste fuels, waste paint, mineral spirits, miscellaneous solvents, degreasers, antifreeze, and soaps are also stored in 55-gallon drums and smaller containers in the T-Hangars and in various buildings.
+Miscellaneous lubricating oils used for maintenance purposes and used oil are stored in 55-gallon drums 500 gallon tanks and smaller drums and bucket containers in the T-Hangars and various buildings around the airport.
+Waste oil, waste fuels, waste paint, mineral spirits, miscellaneous solvents, degreasers, antifreeze, and soaps are also stored in 55 500 gallon drums tanks and smaller containers in the T-Hangars and in various buildings throughout the airport.
 Numerous jet fuel, LL AvGas, gasoline, and diesel ASTs used for airport vehicles and airplanes and helicopters are located throughout the facility.
 Figure 2 presents a site plan that depicts the location of the fuel storage, oil storage, and other material stored and other pertinent facility features.